pijee/moreo/README.md

-# RestFull API server for Minecraft (JAVA Edition) Rcon Server writen in Go
+# ~~RestFull API server for Minecraft (JAVA Edition) Rcon Server writen in Go~~

-Moreo provide a web proxy server than interact with your minecraft server's rcon service for you by an RestFull API.
+~~Moreo provide a web proxy server than interact with your minecraft server rcon service for you by an RestFull API.~~

+#
+# Web Proxy server for Mineraft (JAVA Edition) Rcon Server written in Go
+After some works on this project, i realized that build rest full api for each functions is boring and limited.
+- Boring to write exactly some code for each functions (test token, parse data, send to rcon server)
+- Limited because somes Minecraft functions are very complex to implement and obiously, i had to take some decisions to make it works

+So i decided to write only one function who receives any minecraft rcon commands in POST and send it directly to rcon server.
+This new way allows to use unofficial Minecraft Server like Spigot because we are not limited to some functions now.
+If a new rcon function appears, it will be automaticly supported by Moreo.

+#
 # How it works ?
 Moreo authentificate users by small database file (explication bellow).
-Once you're connected, Moreo send you token to interact with API (like a normal RestFUll API).
+Once you're connected, you send POST query with your command and Moreo send to your Minecraft rcon server and send you result.
-Each token spread **one rcon server**.
+Each token spreads **one rcon server**.
 That's mean you can interact with many differents servers with the same account in same times, with differents tokens.
-Moreo execute command on rcon server for you and send you result.

 For managing connection, Moreo use [Will Robert's Minecraft-Client](http://github.com/willroberts/minecraft-client)

+#
 # Users Database
 Database for identify users is a simple file in the directory of your choice.
 Format use is :
 ```